 The Manor Expressway project tripled the previous capacity of US 290 East between US 183 and SH 130.
 It is a 6.2-mile limited-access road, including three tolled lanes in each direction and three non-tolled frontage lanes in each direction, plus a 10-foot-wide, 6-mile shared use path for pedestrians and bicycle travel and recreation.

 The existing US 290 East was reconstructed with a wider footprint and remains non-tolled.
 The new Manor Expressway was constructed in the expanded median of US 290.
 Drivers who prefer not to use the Manor Expressway have the option of using the non-tolled frontage roads.The Manor Expressway links up with other important roadways in the region, including US 183 and the SH 130 toll road.

 The Manor Expressway is a modern all-electronic toll road, meaning drivers don’t have to stop – or even slow down - to pay their tolls.
 Instead of traditional cash booths drivers can pay their tolls using a TxTag, EZ TAG or TollTag account or through a video based tolling program known as Pay By Mail.
 To learn about paying your tolls, click here.

-Construction began on Phase 1 of the Manor Expressway in eastern Travis County in March 2010.
-The Mobility Authority received federal stimulus funding to help complete the flyover direct connect interchange between US 183 and the Manor Expressway.
-As a result, the Mobility Authority prioritized construction of these interchanges, as well as right-of-way acquisition and utility relocation on a 1.4-mile stretch of the Manor Expressway between US 183 and Chimney Hill Drive to ensure the new flyovers operate efficiently.
-This first phase began opening to traffic in December 2012.
-Click here to download a fact sheet with more information and toll rates.
+The project was built in two phases.
+Federal stimulus funding was allocated to help complete Phase 1 of the project, a flyover interchange between US 183 and the Manor Expressway.
+As a result, the Mobility Authority prioritized construction of these interchanges, as well as right-of-way acquisition and utility relocation on a 1.5-mile stretch of the Manor Expressway between US 183 and Chimney Hill Blvd. to ensure the new flyovers could operate efficiently.
+Phase 1 opened to traffic in late 2012.